kim366/Juliapp/README.md

 * For now only one-dimensional arrays are implemented.
 * Cast result values to their desired type in order not to cause any problems to the garbage collector.
 * Passing around string values is not supported.
+* :warning: Using structs is dangerous.
+Do not trust user code!
+Bytes are merely being interpreted and the types must be compatible.
+Zero validity checking is done! :warning:
+* Requesting references to results instead of copies has to be specifically done with `.get<T>()`.
+* If you have multiple statements in a `jl::exec` call, the return value will be the result of the last statement.

 ## API Documentation